Dear friends of music and nature,

 Climatekeys aims at connecting musical entertainment with the sensitization of the public for the consequences of climate change.
 Therefore, in addition to a concert, there will also be a lecture by a climate expert, who will gladly answer the questions and suggestions of the audience in the ensuing discussion.
-And for this event no one less than Andrew Higham, CEO of Mission 2020!
+And for this event no one less than Andrew Higham, CEO of Mission 2020, will be our guest!

 The musical part will be performed by the young pianist Robbin Reža from Sydney, Australia.
 He completed his Bachelor of Performance in Sydney with First Class Honours and is now commencing a masters degree at the Hochschule für Musik und Tanz Köln.
 For this event, he created a beautiful program consisting of works by Maurice Ravel, Karol Szymanowski, Franz Schubert and Claude Debussy.

 At ClimateKeys, we believe climate change solutions should be at the heart of all human activity.
 Our framework creates a unique space inviting new actors into this arena by placing climate conversations at the centre of musical concerts.